statsig-io/docs/docs/experiments-plus/experimentation-fundamentals.md

 slug: /experiments-plus/experimentation-fundamentals
 ---

 Experimentation is the most reliable scientific method to establish causality between product features and customer impact.
-By running controlled experiments, you ensure that you only ship features that improve the user experience, making experimentation a key driver of your **innovation pace**.
+Controlled experiments ensure that only features which improve the user experience are shipped, making experimentation a key driver of your **pace of innovation**.

-Experiments also enable you to measure the success of your changes, uncover unexpected side effects, and **make data-driven business decisions**.
-This page covers the core concepts of experimentation, when and why to experiment, and how to choose the right randomization unit to ensure reliable results.
+As your innovation pace grows, experimentation also enables you to measure the success of the features you ship and uncover unexpected side effects with every code change.
+This allows you to iterate faster, establish key business drivers, and **make better, evidence-driven decisions** every day.
+In contrast, historical metrics only provide correlation, not causation, because they are influenced by multiple uncaptured external and internal factors.

 ---

-## Why Experiment

-Controlled experiments allow you to directly measure the causal relationship between a change and its effect on user behavior, product performance, or business outcomes.
-They enable:
-- **Faster Iteration**: You can quickly test new ideas, measure their impact, and make decisions based on evidence.
-- **Risk Mitigation**: By running experiments on a subset of users, you reduce the risk of a negative impact when rolling out new features.
-- **Improved Decision Making**: Experimentation helps establish key business drivers, allowing you to iterate and innovate based on measurable results.

-In comparison, relationships observed in historical metrics are often influenced by many uncaptured internal and external factors, which only establish **correlation, not causation**.
-Controlled experiments give you a clearer understanding of how your features impact user behavior.

----

 ## Scenarios for Experimentation

-Statsig sees two broad scenarios for using experimentation:
+Statsig sees two broad scenarios where experimentation plays a key role in driving business outcomes:

 ### 1. Experiment to Grow Faster

-Experiments can help you optimize your current strategy by identifying the most effective ways to improve user experience and performance.
+Experiments can help you find the optimal solution based on your current strategy and product portfolio.
 For example:
-- **Optimize User Experience**: Test different versions of features to find the most effective one.
+- **Optimize the User Experience**: Experiments allow you to test different versions of a feature to find the best one.
-- **Iterate on Functionality**: Improve the underlying algorithms or infrastructure that matter most to your users.
+- **Iterate on Key Features**: By running experiments, you can iterate on the functionality, algorithms, and infrastructure that matter the most to your users and your business.
-- **Maximize ROI**: Identify ideas that yield the highest return on investment.
+- **Maximize Efficiency**: Experiments can help identify which ideas offer the highest return for the effort required.

-Defining key metrics and guardrails ensures you measure what matters and avoid unintended regressions.
+Identifying the right metrics that align with your strategic goals and are sensitive to changes ensures that you don’t waste resources.
+At the same time, defining **guardrail metrics** ensures that key aspects of your product’s performance don't regress when you make changes.

 ### 2. Experiment to Discover New Opportunities

-Experiments also help explore new opportunities, beyond incremental improvements:
+Experiments also help develop a portfolio of ideas that can lead to larger opportunities.
+Navigating bigger, more ambitious changes requires:
-- **Longer-Term Tests**: Run experiments over longer periods to mitigate novelty effects and observe adoption trends.
+- **Longer Experiment Durations**: Running experiments for longer periods helps mitigate novelty effects and allows new versions of products enough time to build adoption.
-- **Gradual Ramps**: Progressively ramp up experiments to limit risk and ensure accurate results before full-scale launch.
+- **Gradual Ramps**: Slowly ramping experiments up to more users limits risk and builds statistical power before full-scale launch.
-- **Hypothesis Testing**: Run multiple experiments to test related hypotheses and explore new business strategies.
+- **Hypothesis Testing**: Running many experiments that test related hypotheses allows you to refine or establish new business strategies.

 ---

 ## Common Terms in Experimentation

-- **Control Variable**: A variable in an experiment that is manipulated to observe its effect on key metrics.
-Simple A/B experiments often use a single control variable with two values (e.g., A and B).
-- **Variant**: The specific version of a product or feature being tested (e.g., A and B in an A/B test).
+Understanding key terms is crucial to running successful experiments.
+Here are the foundational concepts you need to know:

+- **Control Variable**: A variable that influences the key metrics of interest.
+In a simple A/B test, this variable is assigned two values, but more complex tests can assign multiple values (e.g., A, B, C, D).
+Multivariate experiments evaluate multiple control variables to discover the global optimum when variables interact.

+- **Variant**: A product or feature version being tested.
+In a simple A/B test, **A** and **B** are the two variants (often referred to as Control and Treatment).

-- **Randomization Unit**: The most granular unit in an experiment, usually a user or session, which is randomly assigned to control or treatment groups.
+- **Randomization Unit**: The smallest unit eligible to participate in an experiment.
+Each unit is randomly assigned to a variant, allowing for causality to be determined with high probability.
+Common randomization units include users, sessions, or devices. **Statsig recommends using users as the randomization unit** in most controlled experiments.
-- **Statistical Significance**: A measure of whether the observed results are likely to be due to the change being tested, rather than random chance.
-The **p-value** and **confidence interval** are commonly used to assess significance.

-  - **P-value**: Measures the probability of observing the results (or more extreme results) assuming there is no true effect.
-  - **Confidence Interval**: Indicates the range within which the true effect lies, typically set at 95%.
+- **Statistical Significance**: The probability that the observed metric lift (or a more extreme value) is not due to chance.
+Two common methods for evaluating statistical significance are:

+  - **P-value**: The p-value measures the likelihood of observing the metric lift assuming the variant has no effect.
+A p-value less than 0.05 is typically used to determine if the effect is statistically significant.
+A p-value < 0.05 indicates that there's less than a 5% chance of seeing the observed lift if the variant has no effect.

+  - **Confidence Interval**: The range of values within which the true difference between the variant and the control is likely to fall.
+A 95% confidence interval covers the true difference 95% of the time.
+It is centered around the observed delta between the variant and control and extends 1.96 standard errors on either side.

 ---

 ## Choosing the Right Randomization Unit

-When designing an experiment, it’s crucial to select the correct **randomization unit**, as it impacts both the user experience and the accuracy of your results.
+When designing an experiment, selecting the correct **randomization unit** is critical.
+The randomization unit determines who or what is randomly assigned to control and treatment groups.
+The right unit ensures a consistent user experience and reliable experiment results.

 ### User Identifiers

-The most commonly used unit is the **user ID**, which is tied to registered users.
-It ensures a consistent experience across sessions and devices, making it ideal for most controlled experiments.
-Registered user IDs don’t rely on cookies, which can be cleared, ensuring stability throughout the experiment.
+**Registered User IDs** are the most common randomization unit.
+When a user registers with your application and creates an account, a unique user ID is generated.
+This ID remains stable as long as the user stays signed in, making it ideal for long-term experiments.
+It also ensures consistency across sessions and devices, and it doesn’t rely on client-side cookies, which may be cleared by users.

-- **Best Use Case**: When the experiment targets registered users and aims to track long-term behavior or conversions.
+- **Best Use Case**: Experiments targeting registered users, where you need consistent tracking across sessions and devices.

+---

+**Learn More**
+You can provide a user ID as part of the `StatsigUser` object when implementing a feature gate or experiment on Statsig.
+See the [Statsig Docs](/client/concepts/user) to learn more.

+---

-### Device or Anonymous User Identifiers
+### Other Stable Identifiers

-For users who haven’t registered, you can use **device IDs** or **anonymous user IDs**.
-These stable identifiers allow you to track behavior across a user’s journey, even before they register.
+For experiments involving users who haven’t registered or signed in, you can use **Device IDs** or **Anonymous User IDs**.
+These identifiers provide a stable way to track users across multiple sessions before they register.

-- **Best Use Case**: Experiments that focus on early user engagement or behaviors like landing page optimization for non-registered users.
+- **Best Use Case**: Experiments that test early user interactions, such as landing page optimizations, where users haven’t yet registered.

 #### Drawbacks:
-- The identifier won’t track the same user across multiple devices.
+- These identifiers won’t track users across multiple devices.
 - Multiple users sharing a device could skew results.

 ---

+**Learn More**
+- Learn more about [User-level vs. Device-level experiments](https://blog.statsig.com/user-level-vs-device-level-experiments-with-statsig-338d48a81778) and how different identifiers impact experiment outcomes.
+- Statsig client SDKs automatically generate **Stable IDs** when you run device-level experiments.
+See the [Statsig Guide for Device Experiments](../../guides/first-device-level-experiment) for more details.

+---

 ### Session Identifiers

-In certain cases, you may use **session IDs** when behavior is tracked within individual sessions.
-For example, session IDs work well for guest checkout flows where each session is independent of previous ones.
+In cases where user behavior is measured within a single session, **Session IDs** can be used as the randomization unit.
+This approach works well for experiments focused on guest checkouts or other interactions that are session-based and don’t rely on long-term user behavior.

-- **Best Use Case**: Experiments that optimize behavior within a session, such as increasing conversion during guest checkouts.
+- **Best Use Case**: Experiments where each session is assumed to be independent, such as optimizing guest checkout flows.

 #### Drawbacks:
-- Assuming session independence can be risky for experiments targeting users who might continue their journey across sessions.
+- Assuming session independence may not hold true in all experiments.
+If a user interacts with the product in one session and returns later, they could end up being assigned to a different group, skewing results.

 ---

 ## Using Multiple Identifiers in Experiments

-In some scenarios, you might need to use multiple identifiers across experiments.
-For example, you could use a device ID for an experiment focused on new user registrations while using a user ID to track subsequent behavior, such as upgrades to paid accounts.
+In some experiments, you may need to use different identifiers depending on the context.
+For example, when running multiple experiments, one may track the user’s entire journey using a **Device ID**, while another focuses on registered users using a **User ID**.

-- **Scenario**: You’re running two experiments: one optimizing the registration flow and the other testing conversion rates for paid upgrades.
-Use a **device ID** for the registration experiment and a **user ID** for the upgrade experiment.
+### Example:
+- **Experiment A**: Tests the impact of a new mobile registration flow and uses a device ID as the randomization unit.
+- **Experiment B**: Focuses on converting registered users to paid subscribers and uses a user ID as the randomization unit.

+Both experiments can run simultaneously, and you can track how changes in one experiment affect outcomes in another (e.g., how the mobile registration flow impacts downstream conversion rates).

 ![Device Level Experiments](https://user-images.githubusercontent.com/74588208/141707011-95c0c859-c60f-45f8-a6da-d31664f05e06.png)